 Step 4.
-Once you hold it for long enough, it will create an icon on the desktop, and give you options to select any one of the internal functions of the Android operating system.
+Once you hold it for long enough, it will create an icon on the desktop and give you options to select any one of the Android operating system’s internal functions.

 Step 5.
 Select Notification Log from the list and tap once.

 The Widget is created and placed on your Android screen.
-Click on it, and you will find a list of notifications along with the timestamp and the app name they which they belong.
-If you further tap on any notification individually then it will display text in coded form.
+Click on it, and you will find a list of notifications along with the timestamp and the app name they belong to.
+If you further tap on any notification individually, then it will display text in coded form.
 However, some of the text can be deciphered and makes sense.

-Note: Although this is a default feature in the Android operating system, yet some manufacturers do not allow the users to avail of this feature due to their custom operating systems which are built on Stock Android.
+Note: Although this is a default feature in the Android operating system.
+Yet, some manufacturers do not allow the users to avail of this feature due to their custom operating systems built on Stock Android.
 Samsung users fall into this category and can use third-party apps to view their notification history logs.

-There are many apps that enable the user to view their Android notification history on the Google Play Store.
+Many apps enable the user to view their Android notification history on the Google Play Store.
 The best one which I have personally tried are:

-- Unnotification.
-This is another app that helps to capture Android notification logs.
-It captures all the notifications on your phone and displays them in a presentable format.
+- Unnotification- This is another app that helps to capture Android notification logs.
+It captures all the Android push notifications on your phone and displays them in a presentable format.
 Having used all these apps, I observed that Unnotification captures every minute detail and displays it as a log entry.
-You can also blacklist an app which means all the notifications from that app will not be recorded.
+You can also blacklist an app, which means all the notifications from that app will not be recorded.

-- Notification History Log by ikva eSolutions is one of the best Android notification history apps which not only records the notifications but only enables the System notifications history log in Android.
+- Notification History Log by ikva eSolutions is one of the best Android notification history apps, which records the notifications and enables the System notifications history log in Android.
 You can compare both notification entries in one app.

 - Nova Launcher.
 This is not an app but a complete system launcher itself.
 It provides different user experience, and the widget for the Android notification history can be activated using the primary steps listed above.